My Sister Visits Us in Salt Lake City, Utah!

-The free museum is also worth the time to walk through and learn more about when Salt Lake City hosted to winter olympics in 2002.
-I really appreciate all the pictures, costumes and other artifacts that are on display.
+The free museum is also worth the time to walk through and learn more about when Salt Lake City hosted the Winter Olympics in 2002.
+I really appreciate all the pictures, costumes, and other artifacts that are on display.

 Sundance is such a slow-paced peaceful way to bring the day to an end and as we walked around the grounds we found several places to stop for pictures and just chat for a bit.
 We had been on the go all day and everyone was slowing down.

 One more stop on the way home, Bridal Veil Falls.
-These falls are just off the main road and always fun for visitors to have the opportunity to walk right up to and even dip your toes in if you wish.
+These falls are just off the main road and are always fun for visitors to have the opportunity to walk right up to and even dip their toes in if they wish.

 Check back in two weeks for more from the visit with my mom, sister, and niece!